 Sometimes you might start typing out the content of a node, but realize later that it's actually a more complex point.
 No problem!
 WriteMapper allows you to auto-magically expand lines of text content into new child nodes on the mind map.

 Try it out!

 This entire blog post was written using WriteMapper.
 You can do the same for your work too!
 Here's how and where you can get your hands on your copy of the app.

 Where to get it

 WriteMapper is a macOS app; and minimally requires OS X Mavericks (10.9) to run.
 It's even macOS High Sierra ready!
 You can download a copy free to try for a limited time period from our website.
-After the time trial is over, you'll need to purchase a license for continued use from our online store.
-It's a one-time purchase, and the license allows you lifetime use of the WriteMapper app.
+After the time trial is over, you'll need to make a one-time purchase a license for continued use from our online store.

 Questions, suggestions and feedback